lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * X.509 v3 certificate {{RFC5280}}
 * C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}
 * CBOR Web Token (CWT, {{RFC8392}})
-* Unprotected CWT Claims Set (UCCS, see {{term}})
+* CWT Claims Set (CCS, {{RFC8392}})

-For CWT and UCCS, the authentication key is represented with a 'cnf' claim {{RFC8747}} containing a COSE_Key {{I-D.ietf-cose-rfc8152bis-struct}}.
-UCCS can be seen as a generic representation of a raw public key, see {{auth-cred}} for an example.
-COSE_Key is omitted from the list above because of limitations to represent the identity (see {{identities}}) and because it can easily be embedded in a UCCS.
+For CWT and CCS, the authentication key is represented with a 'cnf' claim {{RFC8747}} containing a COSE_Key {{I-D.ietf-cose-rfc8152bis-struct}}.
+CCS can be seen as a generic representation of a raw public key, see {{auth-cred}} for an example.
+COSE_Key is omitted from the list above because of limitations to represent the identity (see {{identities}}) and because it can easily be embedded in a CCS.

 Identical authentication credentials need to be established in both endpoints to accomplish item 1 above (see {{auth-cred}}) but for many settings it is not necessary to transport the authentication credential over constrained links.
 It may, for example, be pre-provisioned or acquired out-of-band over less constrained links.
 ID_CRED_x contains the authentication credential CRED_x in case it is transported, or else contains a reference to the authentication credential to facilitate its retrieval (see {{id_cred}}).

 The choice of authentication credential also depends on the trust model.
-For example, a certificate or CWT may rely on a trusted third party, whereas a UCCS may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.
-A UCCS as authentication credential provides essentially the same trustworthiness as a self-signed certificate or CWT but has smaller size.
+For example, a certificate or CWT may rely on a trusted third party, whereas a CCS may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.
+A CCS as authentication credential provides essentially the same trustworthiness as a self-signed certificate or CWT but has smaller size.

 More details are provided in the following subsections.